 The heroes can become 18 different classes, while the Veil Demon gets 6; classes can be switched between at any time, and each class is highly customizable.
 The heroes' goal is to move through rooms to reach the boss at the end of the dungeon and defeat it.
 Meanwhile, the Veil Demon must wipe the heroes out by any means necessary, including planting traps around the environment, summoning elite creatures, and even taking control of enemies, including bosses.

 Breach was released as a Steam Early Access title on January 17th, 2019, and is planned to transfer to a free-to-play model by the summer of the same year.
+However, with the closing of QC Games in April of 2019, the game's servers were shut down and further development was cancelled.

 It has nothing to do with the film of the same name.